-To withdraw permanently from the College during a given semester, a student must formally withdraw from all registered courses by completing a withdrawal form available in Office of Academic Advisement.
-At the time of withdrawal, students must complete an exit survey, signed by the Office of Academic Advisement, the Center for Student Services, and the Office of Residence Life, as appropriate.
+To withdraw permanently from the College during a given semester, a student must formally withdraw from all registered courses by completing a withdrawal form available in Office of Student Success Advising.
+At the time of withdrawal, students must complete an exit survey, signed by the Office of Student Success Advising, the Center for Student Services, and the Office of Residence Life, as appropriate.
 Such a withdrawal will take effect as of the date the student completes and signs the official withdrawal form.
 A student who chooses to withdraw voluntarily from the college will be held liable for tuition and other charges as of the effective withdrawal date, consistent with the College’s tuition cancellation policy.

 Withdrawal from the College for a Semester

 Students who wish to withdraw from all courses during a given semester with the intention to return to the College must complete a withdrawal form as described above, and they must complete an exit survey indicating their desire to return to the College within a given time period.
-If, due to circumstances beyond the student’s control, the student cannot complete the withdrawal form, a letter/email to the Dean of Academic Advisement and Student Retention or a phone conversation with the Dean of Academic Advisement and Student Retention will constitute official withdrawal notification.
+If, due to circumstances beyond the student’s control, the student cannot complete the withdrawal form, a letter/email to the Director of Student Success Advising will constitute official withdrawal notification.
 Students informing faculty that they will not be returning to College is not sufficient and is not considered an official withdrawal.